dolph/find-replace/README.md

 ## Goal

-The goal of this project is to improve on a bash snippet that I've relied on for years, by making something faster.
+The goal of this project is to improve on a bash snippet that I've relied on for years, by making it faster.
 The bash:

 ```bash
 #!/bin/bash